Kennedy Graham: First term: 2008–2011

 After standing in the Ilam electorate during the 2008 election, Graham was elected as a list MP after counting of the special votes.
 In his maiden speech, Graham noted that: "We are drawing down on Earth's natural resources, borrowing forward on the human heritage, irretrievably encroaching on our children's right to inherit the Earth in a natural and sustainable state."

+In his first term, Graham was a member of the justice and electoral committee and was the Green Party musterer (whip), spokesperson for justice and international climate change, and associate spokesperson for foreign affairs and sustainability.

 In July 2009 Graham's International Non-Aggression and Lawful Use of Force Bill was drawn from the member's ballot.
 The bill would have outlawed the crime of aggression in New Zealand domestic law, with imprisonment for any New Zealand leader involved, and also required the government to table a legal opinion in Parliament before committing any forces to overseas military operations.
 The bill was voted down at its first reading, 64 to 58.

 Second term: 2011–2014

 In 2011, Graham stood again in Ilam and was re-elected as a list MP.
+He held the Green Party portfolios of climate change, constitutional issues, defence, global affairs and disarmament, and was deputy chair of the foreign affairs, defence and trade committee.

 In June 2013, Graham organised a public one-day climate change conference which was held at the old Legislative Council chamber at Parliament.
 The conference explored the state of climate science, the link between international action and domestic responsibility, the roles of civil society and businesses, available policy mechanisms, and ended with a political panel of MPs discussing climate change.